An origin story in the Comstock Chronicles

 Marjorie brushed her brown flyaway hair out of her eyes.

 With a full belly and the promise of a job in his new home, Azroth asked for directions to the nearest inn.
-The cream stone walls of the impressive inn met him with double wooden doors.
+The cream stone walls of the impressive building met him with double wooden doors.
 The roof’s wooden shingles fit snugly, while graceful beams supported the second story.

 Clutching his coins inside his pocket, Azroth strode inside and up to the counter.